Skip to content

 • Convincing, but not trustworthy: AI models inevitably perpetuate the biases contained within the data they trained on.
 They lack true understanding of the world and are prone to "hallucinations" — producing statements that are plausible and confidently delivered but factually incorrect.
 This makes them an untrustworthy source of information for learners who lack the expertise to verify the output.

 The Duolingo controversy highlights limitations of AI as an autonomous educator.
 Rather than asking how can AI replace teachers, we should be asking how can AI assist.
 New generations of tools are starting to do this, helping educators generate lesson plans, create activities, provide interactive exercises, and automatically differentiate and adjust materials.
+For a deeper look at why AI won't replace language teachers, see also our analysis: AI Won't Replace Language Teachers Anytime Soon.

 • Media utilization: We currently work on media generation and utilization.
 We see great promise in the advances in text-to-speech and speech-to-text, and want to make it feasible to use audio and video without needing the teacher to spend a lot of time.